 BSEN12588:2006 - the continued use of code numbers

-In response to received questions for our customers and specifiers:
+Response to questions received from customers and specifiers:

 “Why, when attending industry training and professional CPD's, whilst referencing 12588, have I not been made aware of the full extent of the Colour Code range?”